-A relationship is based on mutual respect, satisfaction, and love.
+A relationship or marriage is based on mutual respect, satisfaction, and love.
 When negative qualities begin to creep in and dominate your relationship instead, your connection can take an unhealthy turn rather quickly.
 Control issues can manifest different ways depending on the type of romantic connection present.
 Control issues may not even be noticeable in the beginning of a relationship.

 Anchor Therapy is a counseling center in Hoboken, NJ with mental health therapists specialized in helping children, teens, adults, couples, and families with anxiety, depression, relationship issues, trauma, life transitions, and more.
 Anchor Therapy is accepting new clients and is now providing in-person sessions and teletherapy sessions to residents of New Jersey, New York, and Florida.